Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms: Crystal image modeling and synchrosqueezed transform (SST)

 \subsection{Mathematical models for atomic resolution crystal image}

-Consider an atomic resolution $2D$ image (experimentally, this is often done for a thin slice of a $3D$ polycrystalline material) that may consist of multiple grains with the same Bravais lattice.
+Consider an atomic resolution $2D$ image (experimentally, this is often done for a thin slice of a $3D$ polycrystalline material) that may consist of multiple grains with the same Braivas lattice.
 Denote the reference Bravais lattice as

 where $v_1,v_2\in\RR^2$ represent two fixed linearly independent lattice vectors (see Figure \ref{fig:Bravais} for examples).
 Let $s(2\pi x)$ be the shape function describing a single perfect unit cell in the image, extended periodically in $x$ with respect to the reference crystal lattice.
 We denote by an open set $\Omega_k$, $k = 1, \ldots, M$, the grains the system consists of, and by $\Omega=\cup \Omega_k$ the domain occupied by all grains.
+We only consider disjoint sets $\{\Omega_k\}_k$ in this paper.
+In more complicated cases when there are overlapping grains, it would be interesting to extend the mode decomposition techniques for one-dimensional oscillatory signals in \cite{RDBR,MMD} to two-dimensional so as to decompose overlapping grains.
 Hence, not considering grain boundaries, the polycrystal image $f:\Omega\to\RR$ can be modeled as

 where $N$ is the reciprocal lattice parameter (or rather the relative reciprocal lattice parameter since the dimension of the image is normalized in our analysis).
-The crystal image model above works for both simple lattices (Bravais lattices listed in Figure \ref{fig:Bravais}) and complex lattices (such that the unit cell consists more than one atoms); extensions to more complicated images will be considered below.
+The crystal image model above works for both simple lattices (Braivais lattices listed in Figure \ref{fig:Bravais}) and complex lattices (such that the unit cell consists more than one atoms); extensions to more complicated images will be considered below.
 Here $\chi_{\Omega_k}$ is the indicator function of each grain $\Omega_k$; $\phi_k:\Omega_k \to \RR^2$ maps the atoms of grain $\Omega_k$ back to the configuration of a perfect crystal, i.e., it can be understood as the inverse of the elastic deformation.
 The local inverse deformation gradient is then given by $ \nabla \phi_k$ in each $\Omega_k$.
 The smooth amplitude envelope $\alpha_k(x)$ and the smooth trend function $c_k(x)$ in \eqref{eqn:crystal} model possible variation of intensity, illumination, etc.~during the imaging process.
 By the $2D$ Fourier series $\widehat s$ of $s$, we can rewrite \eqref{eqn:crystal} as

 where $\mc{L}^{\ast}$ is the reciprocal lattice of $\mc{L}$ (recall that the shape function $s$ is periodic with respect to the lattice $\mc{L}$).